Beautiful handicrafts from Okinawa and other parts of Japan that add a lovely touch to your everyday life Mano (Oyama, Ginowan City)

 The Shimajiro Studio's figurines supposedly bring you smiles and happiness.

-This is cutlery from the Lue brand that is produced by a brass metalworker in Okayama Prefecture (starting at 2,400 yen (before tax) for spoons and 2,600 yen (before tax) for forks).
+This is cutlery from the Lue brand that is produced by a brass metalworker in Okayama Prefecture (starting at 2,640 yen (including tax) for spoons and 2,860 yen (including tax) for forks).

 I can imagine that, if you find a piece that suits you and use it for a long time, it will take on the texture of its owner.

 Mano is located on a hill past a residential area off of prefectural route 521 (called the 'Pipeline').At this spot that offers a view of the landscape of Ginowan City from above and of the see off in the distance, time passes slowly in the leisurely pace that is distinctive of Okinawa.Slowly choose the piece you like best that is just for you, and take it back home with you as a memory of your trip.It will no doubt add a small special spark to your everyday life.